borntofrappe/rho/README.md

 In the process I lost the transition built-in the expansion widget, and I could add a small effect with `SliverAnimatedOpacity`, but the functionality might become redundant considering `AnimatedSliverList`.

+### sliver_animated_list

+Since there are two lists it is reasonable to create two separate collections, but the demo focuses on one list only, and the animation connected to a task being added to the home screen.
+I intend to implement an animation in which a new task appears with a fade-in transition, at the top of the list.
+Any subsequent task in the list should move vertically to make space for the new item.

+Here's how I managed to implement the effect:

+- use a `SizeTransition` in a `SliverAnimatedList` sliver.
+This step completes most of the animation, but does create a small annoying effect for the first item, which grows in size and does not fade in

+- fade in the entire list with `SliverAnimatedOpacity`

+Flutter offers [SliverFadeTransition](https://api.flutter.dev/flutter/widgets/SliverFadeTransition-class.html) with a more hands-on, imperative transition which could also help to achieve the fade-in effect, perhaps delaying the transition just a bit for the first item to be grown in size and avoid the growth of the clipped area.
+For items past the first one the effect is less evident as all the list adjusts to make space for the new task.

 ## app

 ### empty_state